River Murray floods: FAQs

 What are the environmental benefits for the Coorong, Lower Lakes and Murray Mouth

-The Coorong, Lower Lakes and Murray Mouth form an internationally significant Ramsar listed wetland, which continues to recover from the impacts of the Millennium drought.
+The Coorong, Lower Lakes and Murray Mouth (CLLMM) form an internationally significant Ramsar listed wetland.

-This flood event will have great benefits for this part of the river system.
-The flushing flows have helped scour out the Murray Mouth halting the need to dredge for a period of time.
-Flow through the Murray Mouth is important to flush salt and pollutants from the entire river system and keep water levels and salinity in the Coorong at healthy levels.
+Flood waters can benefit for this part of the river system as flushing flows can help to scour out the Murray Mouth, halting the need to dredge for a period of time.
+Flow through the Murray Mouth is important to flush salt and pollutants from the entire river system, and keep water levels and salinity in the Coorong at healthy levels.

 Why do we need ‘water for the environment’ to help floodplains between high flows?

-The need for an effective, coordinated approach to managing water for the environment continues to be critical as the effects of climate change will create increasingly dry conditions.
+Environmental water is required to create small flow events or supplement larger unregulated events, to support the ecology of the river system and help ecosystems thrive.
+The effective, coordinated approach to managing the delivery of water for the environment will continue to be critical as the effects of climate change create increasingly dry conditions.